geeksblabla/geeksblabla.com/blablas/ep165/index.md

 01:10:02  - The rise of Low-Code/No-Code platforms and whether they threaten DevOps jobs or there will be a new role created

-01:38:52  - What is Platform Engineering ?
+01:38:52  - What is Platform Engineering?

-01:54:50  -  Should a DevOps/Platform/SRE engineer be a developer beforehand ?
+01:54:50  -  Should a DevOps/Platform/SRE engineer be a developer beforehand?

 02:10:59  - What advice to give for juniors to get started and build a successful DevOps career?